dgpetrie/draft-petrie-vcon/vcon_charter.md

   * Define/specify a mechanism for encrypting of the objects enclosed in the vCon conversation data container to  provide confidentiality of the data independent of transport such that some parts of the vCon may be disclosed to different parties

   * Determine if there is need for defining media types and standard containers for some small set of analysis, annotation or transcription data
-  * Data minimization should be considered for each of the use case
+  * Consider data minimization for each of the use cases
-  * Create one or more use cases I-Ds to expand upon the use cases in this charter
+  * Create one or more use case I-Ds to expand upon the use cases in this charter

 ## Out of Scope